BullyHunter32/bSecure/README.md

 - Detection data logging, if you're unclear or need guidance on understanding what the logs mean then contact me on discord (BullyHunter#2252).
 - Anti net message spam
 - VAC ban/game ban limitations (stops players with x or more vac/game bans from playing)
+- Anti Backdoor.
+Detects some stuff here and there

 ... and there are more to come :)